-Calamares installer : overview before install
+Calamares installer: overview before install

 The aptly named Summary tab, is an overview of what will happen during the installation.
 Please take some time to review it carefully, because once you click on the "Install" button the partitions formatting process will start, without any going back possibility.
-At that point, if you notice an error you can still go back by clicking the "Back" button.
+At that point, if you notice an error you can still return to the settings with the "Back" button.